 There’s an intimation of this in early results from Google’s self-driving cars.
 Earlier this summer, Google made public the accident record of car tests from May 2010 to May 2015.
 As a safety precaution, a human driver had always been present during testing, prepared to take over if anything went wrong.
 Google declared that none of the accidents had been caused by the car; all were the fault of human drivers.

-Designers have an incentive to give a driver just enough control for a court to rule that a crash is the driver’s fault.
 There was, however, a surprising pattern: 10 of the 12 accidents were rear-end collisions.
 It’s possible that these kinds of accidents are the most common on the streets and highways around Palo Alto.
 But it’s also possible that the Google car effectively contributed to some of the accidents by driving in a way that drivers around it didn’t expect—more slowly or cautiously, for instance, than a typical human driver.

 In other words, just as AF 447 crashed because of a miscommunication between the pilots and their automated systems, the Google car accidents might have been caused by a fundamental miscommunication between a driverless car and a human-driven car.
 And though this miscommunication is two-way—the result of the Google car not behaving as expected—it’s the human drivers who become the “moral crumple zones,” taking on responsibility for a failure when in fact control over the situation was shared.

 So is the answer to take the human out of the loop—to put the car’s software exclusively in control, so it can be blamed if there’s a crash?
 That might solve the aforementioned “automation paradox” —no more expecting a drowsy, unpracticed human driver to make split-second decisions in a crisis—but society might not be ready to trust machines that much.
 Machines may not be capable of complete control, all the time and everywhere.
 And in any case, it still leaves the problem of how to hold machines responsible.